Why Psychedelics Are Illegal

 Well, if you insist on asking a simple question, I’ll give you simple answer.
 The explanation of why psychedelics are illegal is because the government says so.

-In the US, it is because they are listed as Schedule 1 drugs by the DEA.
-In Canada, psychedelic drugs are “controlled substances” under the Controlled Drugs and Substances Act (CDSA).
-Under the CDSA, most psychedelics are Schedule 3 substances, including LSD, psilocybin and psilocin (magic mushrooms), mescaline (peyote and San Pedro cactus), and DMT (found in many plants, but most commonly an ingredient in ayahuasca).
+In the US, it is because they are identified as Schedule 1 drugs by the DEA.
+In Canada, psychedelic drugs refer to “controlled substances” under the Controlled Drugs and Substances Act (CDSA).
+Under the CDSA, most psychedelics refer to Schedule 3 substances, including psilocin (magic mushrooms), mescaline (peyote and San Pedro cactus), LSD, psilocybin and DMT (found in many plants, most commonly used in ayahuasca as ingredient).

 I am assuming you came here looking for something a little more substantive than this on the background of the legal status of psychedelics, so let’s start with a little walk down drug enforcement memory lane.